flashbots/mev-boost-relay/README.md

 # License

-The code in this project is free software under the [MIT License](LICENSE).
+The code in this project is free software under the [AGPL License version 3 or later](LICENSE).

 ---